 Simi Valley is a larger medium-sized city located in the state of California.
 With a population of 126,327 people and 26 constituent neighborhoods, Simi Valley is the 45th largest community in California.

 Housing costs in Simi Valley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities, Simi Valley isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Simi Valley are a mix of both white- and blue-collar jobs.
 Overall, Simi Valley is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Simi Valley who work in office and administrative support (14.03%), management occupations (13.40%), and sales jobs (12.29%).

 Also of interest is that Simi Valley has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Simi Valley citizens is substantially higher than the typical US community, as 32.31% of adults in Simi Valley have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Simi Valley citizens is substantially higher than the typical US community, as 32.54% of adults in Simi Valley have at least a bachelor's degree.

 The most common language spoken in Simi Valley is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.